Mizoram Governor imposes six-month Governor’s rule in Chakma Autonomous District Council

 State District Council and Minority Affairs Secretary Lalmalsawma Pachuau issued a notification stating that the Governor firmly believes constant political instability severely harms the CADC and contradicts the intent of the Sixth Schedule of the Constitution, which envisions effective administration of tribal areas for the welfare of the people.

 The notification further stated that council members removed former Chief Executive Member (CEM) Molin Kumar Chakma through a no-confidence motion on June 16.
-Following his removal, Lakkhan Chakma staked a claim to become the third council chief in the current term.
+Following his removal, Mr. Lakkhan Chakma staked a claim to become the third council chief in the current term.

 The government consulted the council of ministers on the issue, and based on their input, the Governor concluded that the CADC’s administration could not function in accordance with the Sixth Schedule’s provisions.